 Teaching Kids to Sew and the Essential Stitches I Use

-In Part 1 of Teaching Kids to Sew I talked about essential supplies.
 In Part 2 I want to talk about teaching kids to sew essential stitches.
 These are the stitches I teach to kids in my workshops.
 I have to admit that my all time favourite stitch to teach kids is the good old running stitch.

 Two things make the running stitch a good place to start: firstly, it’s easy to master and secondly, it’s a fairly quick stitch to sew.
 It’s certainly quicker to use than a backstitch or overcast stitch.
 When kids start to sew I think it’s really important that they find sewing easy and that they can finish their project within a reasonable amount of time.
 A running stitch is perfect on both counts.
 Having said that, you will find kids that just love the feeling of doing a backstitch or an overcast stitch and in such cases, I think it’s best to encourage them to sew their project with whatever stitch they wish to choose.